 The decision to report this data voluntarily largely depends on the organisation's size and its commitment to addressing disparities and promoting fairness.
 Generally, larger organisations with more employees are more likely to undertake such reporting, but there are no legal mandates that require the size of organisations that must report.

-Steps to Ethnicity Pay Gap reporting
+Steps to ethnicity pay gap reporting

 Data collection should encompass various factors, including ethnic backgrounds and earnings.
 It is crucial that employees feel comfortable providing this information, as this data will serve as the foundation for analysing pay gaps.
 Protecting employee data is vitally important to maintain trust within the organisation.

-Calculating pay gaps is a key component of the reporting process.
+Calculating pay gaps is a key component of the payroll reporting process.
 Organisations typically use two methods for these calculations: median and mean.
 Median earnings represent the middle point in a range of salaries, while mean earnings provide an average.
 Both methods offer unique insights into pay disparities, ensuring a comprehensive understanding of the situation.

 Communicating findings and taking action